AWS ALB vs ELB: Which load balancer is right for you? | Sumo Logic

 Back to blog results

-What is the Application Load Balancer (ALB)?
 In 2016, AWS augmented its Classic ELB offering with an Application Load Balancer (ALB).
-The Classic ELB and the ALB share commonalities in function, but the ALB has been specialized to provide users with enhanced capabilities.
-In this article, we’re going to investigate the unique functionality offered by each and consider cases where you would decide to implement one instead of the other.
+The Classic ELB and the ALB share common functions, but the ALB has been specialized to provide users with enhanced capabilities.

-The Classic ELB: An AWS Original
+Classic ELB: An AWS original

 Like the more advanced ALB, the Classic ELB supports:

-• SSL Termination
+• SSL termination

-• Sticky Sessions
+• Sticky sessions

-• Termination of Idle Sessions
+• Termination of idle sessions

 Categories